Updated: Jul 8

 In talking with consumers, partners, and contractors, we are sometimes told that their “safety glass” is secure.
 This is not true; safety glass is a bit stronger than annealed glass but designed to minimize the risk of potential injuries when broken.
 On the other hand, safety glass offers no security benefits and can leave a building totally exposed.
 What kind of glass do you have and how will it perform under pressure?

 What Kind of Glass Do You Have?

 What’s in your home or business?
 Windows are expensive, so you might simply remember the details of your window installation.
-Alternatively, look at the bottom right-hand corner of your glass for a mark.
+Alternatively, look at the bottom right-hand corner of your glass for a stamp or mark.

 Today we’re talking about safety glass, which is chemically-tempered and strengthened to ~10,000 pounds per square inch of tensile strength.
 In the home; you’ll find safety glass in sliding glass doors or windows within 18 inches of the ground.
 In the store or office; most, if not all glass is “safe” to protect from potential liability.
 We’re generalizing, but these long-standing patterns have driven by architects and building codes.

 How Does Safety Glass Perform Under Pressure?

 Safety glass breaks “safely”, minimizing the potential risk of injury from broken glass.
 The bad news is that safety glass is easy to break, and once broken, intruders have easy access into a home or business.
 Here is a video showing how easily a whole sheet of safety glass falls apart: